pdidev/pdi/plugins/timer/README.md

 `timer_C` uses a list-styled definition where a list of prefix is provided.
 If the name is not one of the PDI plugins' name, then it is the user's responsibility to emit the `prefix_start_timer` and `prefix_stop_timer` events.
 In this example, `timer_C` will record the time spent between `toto_start_timer`, `toto_stop_timer`, and between `titi_start_timer`, `titi_stop_timer`.

 It is also possible to have different names for start and stop events such as `timer_D`.

 To measure the wall time used spent between `PDI_init` and `PDI_finalize`, one can define a timer as shown by `timer_E` with timer prefix "pdi".
 Please notie that, this timer include time spent on the simulation as well.

+`output_to` (`cout` by default) key allows directing the timer results to either standard output or a file (e.g. `output_to: timer.csv`).
+The name `cout` is reserved for standard output so can not be used to name the output file.
+Please also note that, PDI timer plugin uses the `flock` to perform sequential writing of multiple processes to a single file.
+This can fail if the underlying filesystem does not support `flock`.
+We suggest user to use the standard output.